The Statistical Fairness-Accuracy Frontier

-Consider a two-group linear regression setting, with groups labeled ``red'' ($r$) and ``blue” ($b$).
-For each individual in a group $g \in \{r, b\}$, the outcome variable is modeled as the inner product of the individual’s covariate vector and a group-specific parameter $\beta_g \in \mathbb{R}^d$, plus a mean-zero random noise term.
-The two groups may differ in both their underlying parameters, i.e., $\beta_r \neq \beta_b$, and in their covariate distributions.
-For any linear prediction model parameterized by $\beta$, we measure its group-specific accuracy as the \emph{risk}---the expected squared loss under the distribution of group $g$.
-We measure fairness as the absolute difference in risk between the two groups, which is the \textit{equalized loss} criterion \citep{zhang2019group, khalili2023loss}.
-Following \citet{liang2021algorithm}, we visualize the FA frontier in a two-dimensional plot, with the risks for the red and blue groups on the two axes.
-In this case, as shown in \Cref{fig:Frontier_Intro_0}, the FA frontier (under full knowledge of the distribution) traces a portion of the boundary of the set of all risk pairs (across the two groups) that are attainable by some linear model.
-Its two endpoints lie at the group-$r$ optimum $\beta_r$ and the group-$b$ optimum $\beta_b$.
+We address these questions in a stylized yet rich linear regression environment with two demographic groups, ``red” and ``blue.”
+Outcomes are generated by group-specific linear models with homoskedastic noise, but the covariate distributions and regression coefficients differ across groups.
+However, a single linear predictor must be used for everyone, reflecting the aforementioned institutional constraints that prohibit group-specific models in many settings.
+For any candidate predictor, we define the error or \textit{risk} for each group as the expected squared loss, and take fairness to be the absolute difference in group risks (known as the \textit{equalized loss} in the fairness literature; e.g., see \citep{zhang2019group, khalili2023loss}).
+As illustrated in \Cref{fig:Frontier_Intro_0}, the FA frontier can be visualized in a two-dimensional plot.
+The risks for the red and blue groups are represented on the two axes, while the population FA frontier traces the lower boundary of the feasible set of group risk pairs.
 For homoskedastic linear regression, the FA frontier is \textit{group-balanced} in the sense of \cite{liang2021algorithm}: the most fair point lies between the two group-optimal endpoints.
+Hence, as displayed in \Cref{fig:Frontier_Intro_0}, the two endpoints of the FA frontier lie at the group-$r$ optimum $\beta_r$ and the group-$b$ optimum $\beta_b$.

-In this case, we can parametrize the FA frontier using a parameter $\lambda \in [0,1]$: for each $\lambda$, we define an objective function as a convex combination of group-specific risks, assigning weight $\lambda$ to the red group and $1 - \lambda$ to the blue group.
-The pair of risks corresponding to the minimizer of this objective, denoted by $\beta_\lambda$, lies on the FA frontier and represents the first point of tangency between the frontier and a line of the form $\lambda x + (1 - \lambda) y = c$ as $c > 0$ increases, as illustrated in \Cref{figs:Frontier_Intro_1}.
+We parametrize this frontier by a weight $\lambda \in [0,1]$ on the red group’s risk in a utilitarian social objective: for each $\lambda$, the policy $\beta_\lambda$ minimizes a weighted average of the two group risks and therefore represents the planner’s \textit{target} point on the fairness–accuracy frontier.
+Consequently, $\beta_\lambda$ is the first point of tangency between the frontier and a line of the form $\lambda x + (1 - \lambda) y = c$ as $c > 0$ increases, as illustrated in \Cref{figs:Frontier_Intro_1}.
 By varying $\lambda$ continuously from 0 to 1, we trace out the entire FA frontier.